Hep A (Hepatitis A)

 - Passed by exposure to infected/contaminated food and water.

 - Get a preventive Hepatitis A vaccine series.

 - Wash hands after using the toilet or changing diapers.

 - Practice safer sex

-If you think you have been exposed to Viral Hepatitis; Contact your primary care physician to get tested, Immune Globulin (IG) may be recommended for household members and others in close contact with a Hepatitis infected person..
+- Immune Globulin (IG) or vaccine may be recommended for household members and others in close contact with a person with Hepatitis A.

 There is no specific treatment for Hepatitis A.